-EARNING OVERTIME
+EARNING OVERTIME:

-Oklahoma County's overtime policy conforms to overtime provisions of the FLSA and applicable Oklahoma laws.
+Oklahoma County's overtime policy conforms to overtime provisions of the Federal Fair Labor Standards Act FLSA and applicable Oklahoma laws laws.
 Exemptions from these provisions will be claimed only when the necessary basis is established.

-Oklahoma County employees who are non-exempt and who are not law enforcement personnel shall be entitled to earn compensatory time off at the rate of 1 1⁄2 times their regular rate of pay for all hours worked in a work week more than 40 hours.
+Oklahoma County ~~Employees~~employees who are ~~non-t~~exempt and who are not law enforcement personnel shall be entitled to earn compensatory time off at the rate of 1 1⁄2 times their regular rate of pay for all hours worked in a work week more than 40 hours.

-In the case of non-exempt law enforcement personnel, compensatory time will be earned in accordance with statute [29 CFR 553.230 subsection 7K](#).
+In the case of ~~non-exempt~~ law enforcement personnel, ~~who are not exempt~~ compensatory time will be earned for hours worked ~~more than~~in excess of 171 hours in the 28-day ~~period~~cycle.
 Such compensatory time will be earned at the rate of 1 1⁄2 times the employee's regular rate of pay.

-Note: Only non-exempt employees are entitled to earn compensatory time as described above.
-Exempt employees are not entitled to overtime pay.
+Note: ~~-Only non-exempt employees are entitled to earn compensatory time as described above.
+Exempt employees are not entitled to overtime pay.~~

-COMPENSATORY TIME OFF FOR OVERTIME
+COMPENSATORY TIME OFF FOR OVERTIME: